ISO 27001 Checklist [+Free Template]

 Evaluate each individual risk and identify if they need to be treated or accepted.
 Not all risks can be treated as every organization has time, cost and resource constraints.

 Use this information to create an implementation plan.
 If you have absolutely nothing, this step becomes easy as you will need to fulfill all of the requirements from scratch.

-You can conduct a gap analysis using Apomatix.
-Assess your organization against the current requirements of ISO 27001 and receive the corresponding ISO 27002/27003 implementation guidance.
+Whichever you choose, you should assess your organization against the current requirements of ISO 27001 and receive the corresponding ISO 27002/27003 implementation guidance.
 Apomatix can also be used to internally audit your organization for a range of ISO standards including ISO 9001, ISO 14001 and ISO 45001.